loudKode/JhebergNET-Uploader/README.md

-# JhebergNET-Uploader
+> Multi Mirror Upload Files to Multiple Sites ..
+Upload Once Distribute everywhere
-Upload Files to Multiple Sites (Multi Mirror)
+> ## uploads your files to multiple file hosting sites.
+You just need to upload your file to our server once, it will be automatically uploaded to several free file hosts .
 * Supported Fileshareing Sites:
 * * Bdupload
 * * Clicknupload